 Mountain Goats – Lovecraft in Brooklyn

 Lovecraft was actually miserable in New York.
 He moved there with his wife and complained a lot about it in his stories via his narrators.
-It was all the buzzing Hipster-life that got him down because he probably expected brooding, anachronistic poets that slouched through the street instead of partying creative types.
-He was the “Amadeus”-Salieri of the artistic scene.
+It was all the buzzing Hipster-life that got him down and probably also his own racism that is very hard to maintain in a city like New York.

 The Vaselines – Lovecraft